icon

 1. Use lickmats or slow feeder bowls

 These help slow down how quickly your dog is eating and stop them gulping down their food and air at the same time.
 This means there is less gas in their body that needs to be burped, or farted, out.
-Lick mats are also great enrichment for your dog as they stimulate your dog’s brain and help them enjoy eating their food.
+Slow Feeders are also great enrichment for your dog as they stimulate your dog’s brain and help them enjoy eating their food.

 2. Pay attention to what you’re feeding your dog